Timeline of recent environmental concerns

 Canada's arctic ice cover shrinks.

 - "In the judgment of most climate scientists, Earth’s warming in recent decades has been caused primarily by human activities that have increased the amount of greenhouse gases in the atmosphere."
 US National Academy of Sciences.
-2
+2 (By 2013, "most climate scientists" had become "97% of climate scientists.")

 There is a very strong and well financed climate change denial movement, particularly in North America.
 Some of their efforts are directed at denying that climate change is actually happening; the rest admits that climate change is a reality but denies that human factors are causing it.
 Countering this are many findings of climate researchers who are measuring hard data related to ongoing climate change worldwide.